celsiusnarhwal/firewhale/README.md

 ## Docker API Compatibility

-Firewhale supports all versions of the Docker API that are also supported by Docker's [official Python SDK](https://github.com/docker/docker-py).
+Firewhale supports all versions of the Docker API that are supported by Docker's [official Python SDK](https://github.com/docker/docker-py).

 ## Configuration